-Reducing your taxable income will mean a decreased tax bill, or an increased tax refund for the year of contribution.
-In addition to lowering the amount of tax you’ll owe on your income, any earnings you make on your RRSP investment will also be tax deferred.
+Reducing your taxable income by contributing to your RRSP will mean a lower tax bill or a higher tax refund.
+In addition to lowering the tax you’ll owe on your income in the year you make your contributions, any earnings you make on your RRSP investment will be tax deferred—you’ll only start to pay income tax on them in the year you start making withdrawals from your retirement fund.

 You can calculate the estimated tax savings of your RRSP contributions.
-First, determine the applicable tax rate that applies to your income level.
-Then multiply your total contribution by that tax rate and you will have an approximate calculation of the reduction in tax or possible refund.
+First, determine the tax rate that applies to your income level.
+Then multiply your total RRSP contribution by that tax rate and you will have an approximate calculation of the amount you’ll avoid paying in taxes (or receive as a possible refund).